Contents

 Prospective for Leaking.

-With their flat or angled positions, skylights collect dirt and debris at a greater rate than windows.
-If you rarely tidy your windows, you’ll require to clean the skylight more frequently.
-Plus, mounting the roof is the only way to clean up the beyond a skylight.
+With their flat or angled positions, skylights collect dirt and particles at a greater rate than windows.
+If you rarely tidy your windows, you’ll need to clean up the skylight regularly.
+Plus, installing the roof is the only method to clean the beyond a skylight.

 Skylight Cost Factors.